"What is man that he should be mindful of

 able to assign difference.
 Since self realization is dependent upon

-process, and process involves change, it’s inherently difficult to
+process, and process involves change, it is inherently difficult to

 predictably apply thought to the world of perception.
 When we are

 unable to do so, we feel insecure.
-This occurs a majority of the time.
+Unfortunately, this occurs a majority of the time.

 ride for mankind, constantly threatening the security he has found in